jilljenn/tensorflow-DeepFM/README.md

 This project includes a Tensorflow implementation of DeepFM [1].

-We tried it on the [Duolingo dataset](http://sharedtask.duolingo.com) and [found](https://arxiv.org/abs/1805.00356) that the [libFM MCMC implementation of FM](http://www.libfm.org) had better performance than DeepFM:
+We tried it on the [Duolingo dataset](http://sharedtask.duolingo.com) and found that the [libFM MCMC implementation of FM](http://www.libfm.org) had better performance than DeepFM.

+See our article [**Deep Factorization Machines for Knowledge Tracing**](https://arxiv.org/abs/1805.00356) (also our [poster](https://github.com/jilljenn/ktm/blob/master/poster/dfm-kt-poster.pdf)) featured at the BEA workshop of NAACL-HLT 2018.

     @inproceedings{Vie2018duolingo,
         Author = {{Vie}, Jill-J{\^e}nn},